Naperville Sign Code Update

 - Sign Code Update

-This draft copy of the Sign Code Update is available for public review.
+The approved copy of the Sign Code Update is available here.

 The Naperville Sign Code Update has focused on three goals:

 Any update to the code must comply with the U.S. Supreme Court ruling from the Reed v.
 Gilbert Case and, therefore, be content neutral.